“The music is gorgeous.” -The New Yorker

 ERC’S PROGRAMS ARE DISTINGUISHED BY THEIR ARTISTIC EXCELLENCE, BREADTH OF REPERTOIRE, AND VARIETY OF SUBJECT MATTER.

-Ensemble for the Romantic Century, now in its twenty-second season, was founded by pianist Eve Wolf in 2001, with the mission of creating an innovative concert format in which the emotions revealed in memoirs, letters, diaries, and literature are dramatically interwoven with music.
+Ensemble for the Romantic Century, now in its twenty-fifth season, was founded by pianist Eve Wolf in 2001, with the mission of creating an innovative concert format in which the emotions revealed in memoirs, letters, diaries, and literature are dramatically interwoven with music.
 ERC’s stellar team includes Eve Wolf, Executive Artistic Director; Donald T. Sanders, Director of Theatrical Production; Max Barros, Co-Artistic Director; James Melo, Musicologist; Vanessa James, Production Designer; Beverly Emmons, Lighting Designer; and David Bengali, Projection Designer, as well as a roster of some of the finest actors and musicians active today.
 ERC’s theatrical concerts reinforce music’s historical context through its connections with history, politics, philosophy, psychology, and the other arts to create a compelling new performance experience.